DelfsEngineering/FM-HAM/README.md

 ## Headless Authorization Module for FileMaker

-# BetterForms/FileMaker JSON Authorization
+FM-HAM is a flexible non opinionated model for managing account authorization.
+Note: Authorization is what the user can do vs authentication - who the user is.

+This module is headless meaning it does not come with a user interface and often one is not needed.
+Technically the module is also foot / tailless as well.
+This means that you can store the raw authorizations JSON objects any way you want but typically they are saved in a single field within your user or entity record.

+## Features
+- Non-opinionated
+-

-Each user has a permissions JSON object stored with their user record in a user table {
+Each user / entity has a permissions JSON object stored with their user record in a user table {
 	"viewAllReservations": true,
 	"viewOwnReservations": true,